✓ No active regulatory warningsFDA MedWatch, EMA EudraVigilance, WHO VigiBase, WADA Prohibited List · 2026-05-29

 GP

-This entry is provided for educational and public health purposes under CC BY 4.0.
+Educational and public health purposes.
+CC BY 4.0.
 Consult your healthcare provider before starting any supplement.
-For corrections: info@accreditation.ge.
+Corrections: info@accreditation.ge.
+Publisher: PHIG